Sounds (magazine)

 Sounds was a UK weekly pop/rock music newspaper, published from 10 October 1970 to 6 April 1991.
-It was known for giving away posters in the centre of the paper (initially black and white, then colour from late 1971) and later for covering heavy metal (especially the new wave of British heavy metal (NWOBHM)) and punk and Oi! music in its late 1970s–early 1980s heyday.
+It was known for giving away posters in the centre of the paper (initially black and white, then colour from late 1971) and later for covering heavy metal (especially the new wave of British heavy metal (NWOBHM)), punk and Oi! music in its late 1970s–early 1980s heyday.
+Additionally, the magazine was responsible for coining the term "new musick", which would later become known as "post-punk".